BurkR/storymap/README.md

 credit information or acknowledgement;   The credits are on Scene 5 of the story map.

 A github button to point to your github repository.
+There is a logo for Github at the bottom of the Credits along with a link to the storymap github respository.

 The structure of your github repository should like something below.